Directed by James A. Contner.

 - Shout-Out: To Raiders of the Lost Ark, with the disk shining a light beam onto a map (spoofed when the map bursts into flame).

 - Sick and Wrong: Xander expresses his disgust that Anya "let that soulless thing touch you."
-Spike retorts with the In-Universe Wham Line that he was good enough for Buffy.Xander: Leave her out of this, you- (long pause, as what he said sinks in.)
+Spike retorts with the In-Universe Wham Line that he was good enough for Buffy.Xander: Shut up and leave her out of (long pause as his words sink in)

 - Songs of Solace: Xander listens to "Sao Paulo Rain" by Tom McRae while Drowning His Sorrows.